Trump revels in resignation of longtime foe CNN boss Jeff Zucker

 Trump revels in resignation of longtime foe CNN boss Jeff Zucker: ‘A world-class sleazebag’

-‘Jeff Zucker is gone—congratulations to all!’
+‘Jeff Zucker is gone — congratulations to all!’

 Former President Donald Trump has issued a gleefully scathing statement celebrating Jeff Zucker’s shock resignation as CNN president.